Booking a tour

 - Finding a garage for you to visit and have repairs/maintenance carried out

 - Assisting with towing you to a safe place if your bike has broken down in a dangerous spot (tour guides carry tow rope)

 - Assisting with contacting your insurance company or someone back home

 Where your bike only requires minor repairs we may be able to stay with you, with the group, until the repairs are completed and continue as a group

 If you have an accident and your bike is beyond repair, we will assist in anyway we can to ensure your insurance company will be handling your claim.
 Once we are happy they will be assisting the rest of the group will continue and you will need to be repatriated with the assistance of the insurance company.
-Many insurance companies will expect you to pay yourself to get back home, then once home you will make a claim to reimburse your losses and expenses
+Many insurance companies will expect you to pay for yourself to get back home, then once home, you will make a claim to reimburse your losses and expenses

 What If I have a crash?

 Clearly, this is one of our worst nightmares, luckily it is extremely rare!

 In the unlikely event you do have a crash, our first priority is YOU! – Our tour guides have the knowledge to deal with this incident and will make sure that they do all they can to ensure you are comfortable and that emergency services are called if needed.
 We will take care of your bike and make necessary arrangements with your insurer or next of kin to have your bike recovered

 Fortunately, we have never had a fatality on any tour and we want to keep it that way!